Development Process Summary

 • Strive for automation and reproducibility.

 The main interaction hub for Axom developers is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
 These tools can be accessed through the MyLC Portal.
-Developer-level access to Axom project spaces in these tools requires membership in the LC group ‘axomdev’.
+Developer-level access to Axom project spaces in these tools requires membership in the LC group ‘axom’.
 If you are not in this group, and need to be, please send an email request to ‘axom-dev@llnl.gov’.

 The main tools we use are listed below.
 Please navigate the links provided for details about how we use them and helpful information about getting started with them.